Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: Medrano's objective

 He then urged Prince Fernando to take an active part in the solution:

 How long will Your Highness' dissimulation and tolerance last?
 All our hopes consist of Your Highness…

 He then proposed the way out of the crisis:

-The means is very easy (...)
+The means is very easy.
 If Your Highness keeps the secret and flies one night to Portugal, everything will be achieved at once, for You will see that at once the opposite machine begins to tremble and that by returning for such a just cause the earth and the heavens will be on Your Highness' side.
 The way for you to go quickly and without contingency is also very easy: but nothing would be achieved without dissimulation and silence.

 Jaime José Ignacio Vélaz de Medrano concluded his memorial with professions of loyalty, devotion to the king and kingdom, and a tone of humility.
 He justified his actions with the following words:

 The satisfaction of my King, the good of my country and the glory of Your Majesty, in whose defense I will be as long as I live, I willingly and voluntarily shed my blood, aspiring to no other reward than the noble interest of merit.

-Jaime Vélaz de Medrano’s support for Ferdinand VI over Philip V was not an act of treason or rebellion, but a reflection of his steadfast loyalty to the Spanish monarchy, his homeland, and the precepts of good governance.
-Convinced that Spain’s stability required a generational transition, he acted in what he believed to be the nation’s best interest.
+Jaime Vélaz de Medrano's support for Ferdinand VI over Philip V was a reflection of his steadfast loyalty to the Spanish monarchy, his homeland, and the precepts of good governance.
+Convinced that Spain's stability required a generational transition, he acted in what he believed to be the nation's best interest.
 Medrano intended to deliver his representation to Prince Ferdinand personally on the night of 5 December 1730, taking advantage of a rare moment of private access to the royal family.
-He would never have the chance—just hours before the planned delivery, he was arrested upon leaving Seville Cathedral, where he had attended prayers.
+He would never have the chance, just hours before the planned delivery, he was arrested upon leaving Seville Cathedral, where he had attended prayers.
 It remains unknown who betrayed his intentions or how the plot came to the attention of José Patiño, chief minister and close confidant of Queen Elisabeth Farnese.